How to Adjust Nikon Z6 Portrait Settings

 On the other hand, the lower f/stops will provide you with more exposure because they represent the larger apertures.

-So when you are taking portrait pictures outside with lots of natural light, make sure to use a large aperture to get a small f/stop number, which will allow most of the light and allow the camera to shoot with a fast shutter speed is needed for correcting exposure.
+So, when taking portrait pictures outside with lots of natural light, use a large aperture to get a small f/stop number, allowing most of the light and the camera to shoot with the fast shutter speed needed to correct exposure.

 It will help you to capture a freezing shot.